microsoft/datashaper/javascript/core/docs/core.api.md

 //
 // @public (undocumented)
 export const impute: (id: string) => StepNode<TableContainer<unknown>, ImputeArgs>;

-// Warning: (ae-missing-release-tag) "ImputeArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface ImputeArgs extends InputColumnListArgs {
-    value: Value;
-}

-// Warning: (ae-missing-release-tag) "InputColumnArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface InputColumnArgs {
-    column: string;
-}

-// Warning: (ae-missing-release-tag) "InputColumnListArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface InputColumnListArgs {
-    // (undocumented)
-    columns: string[];
-}

-// Warning: (ae-missing-release-tag) "InputColumnRecordArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface InputColumnRecordArgs {
-    columns: Record<string, string>;
-}

 // Warning: (ae-missing-release-tag) "intersect" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //